 2. What is Andy Cutler’s chelation protocol?

 Andy Cutler is a PhD biochemist who experienced mercury poisoning from dental fillings and consequently discovered how to safely remove the mercury from the body (chelate) using chelators properly, that being according to their pharmaceutical half-life.
-The Cutler protocol, as detailed in his book, Amalgam Illness: Diagnosis & Treatment , thus involves giving low doses of chelator(s) frequently, which helps the body safely excrete mercury and/or other metals.
-That means dosing every 4 hours for DMSA, every 3 hours for ALA and every 8 hours for DMPS, for a minimum of three days at a time, which is known as a ’round’
+The Cutler protocol, as detailed in his book, Mercury Detoxification Manual , thus involves giving low doses of chelator(s) frequently, which helps the body safely excrete mercury and/or other metals.
+That means dosing every 4 hours for DMSA, every 3 hours for ALA and every 8 hours for DMPS, for a minimum of three days at a time, which is known as a ’round’.

 When given in this way, and at a low enough dose, blood levels of the chelator are kept at a low and stable level, thus allowing for a net movement of metals out of the body.
 Most parents would start a round with their children after school on Friday and stop the round on Monday just before school.
 Many children have been helped with this protocol, resulting in many behavioral improvements, and many have gone on to lose their diagnosis.

 3. Is chelation safe?

 There are many protocols ‘advertised’ for chelation.
 Some are definitely not safe and do cause harm.
 Cutler’s protocol, if strictly adhered to, is very safe, as only low doses of the chelators are used orally and troublesome supplements such as glutathione, chlorella and cilantro are avoided.
 Side-effects are minimized by keeping the dose low, and should any side-effects occur while on a round, the round can be stopped immediately without further damage.
 This gives you, the parent, a great sense of control over your child’s treatment and ensures maximum safety throughout.

 4. How do I get support for this protocol?